In hard core technical circles, discussing the relative merits of

 For instance, the straw that broke the camel's back for me was trying

-like method and member auto-completion and refactoring into
+to get IDE like method and member auto-completion and refactoring into

 the editor.
 There are various solutions for this in Vim, but they